Block Factor-width-two Matrices and Their Applications to Semidefinite and Sum-of-squares Optimization: Block factor-width-two matrices

 For illustration, we remark that for a partition with two blocks, \emph{i.e.}, $\alpha = \{k_1, k_2\}$ with $k_1 + k_2 = n$, Theorem~\ref{theo:blockfw} simply enforces a PSD property on matrix $A$, \emph{i.e.},

 if and only if there exists $Z_{12} \in \mathbb{S}^{k_1}_+, Z_{21} \in \mathbb{S}^{k_2}_+$ such that

+This representation for a $2\times 2$ block-partitioned matrix is just to illustrate~\eqref{eq:blockfw2_s1}-\eqref{eq:blockfw2_s2} in Theorem~\ref{theo:blockfw}, but we note that it is not useful for scalable numerical computation.

-\begin{remark} Theorem~\ref{theo:blockfw} shows that the class of block factor-width-two matrices can be considered as a block extension of the SDD matrices.
-It can be interpreted that the diagonal blocks $A_{ii}$ should dominate the sum of the off-diagonal blocks $A_{ij}$ in terms of positive semidefiniteness. \end{remark}
+\begin{remark}[Block scaled diagonal dominance] Theorem~\ref{theo:blockfw} shows that the class of block factor-width-two matrices can be considered as a block extension of the SDD matrices.
+It can be interpreted that the diagonal block $A_{ii}$ should dominate the sum of the off-diagonal blocks $A_{ij}$ in terms of positive semidefiniteness. \end{remark}

-The conditions~\eqref{eq:blockfw2_s1} and~\eqref{eq:blockfw2_s2} were derived using a block generalization of the strategies for the SDD matrices in~\cite{sootla2017block}.
+The conditions~\eqref{eq:blockfw2_s1} and~\eqref{eq:blockfw2_s2} were derived using a block generalization of the strategies for the SDD matrices in~\cite{sootla2017block,sootla2019existence}.
 Indeed,~\eqref{eq:blockfw2_s1} and~\eqref{eq:blockfw2_s2} reduce to the condition of scaled diagonal dominance in the trivial partition case, \emph{i.e.}, $\alpha = \{1, \ldots, 1\}$, $A = [a_{ij}] \in \mathbb{S}^n$.
 In this case,~\eqref{eq:blockfw2_s1} and~\eqref{eq:blockfw2_s2} become

 We have the following result. \begin{corollary} Given a symmetric matrix $A = [a_{ij}] \in \mathbb{S}^n$, the following statements are equivalent. \begin{enumerate} \item $A \in \mathcal{FW}^n_2$; \item There exists $z_{ij} \geq 0$ satisfying~\eqref{eq:fw2_s1} -- \eqref{eq:fw2_s3}; \item $A \in \SDD_n$. \end{enumerate} \end{corollary}